Integration scripts

 Each integration script creates one or more endpoints within Nango, as defined in your integration configuration.
 This setup facilitates the consolidation of endpoints from various APIs into a single, unified Nango endpoint, streamlining API interactions.

-Nango dynamically generates references for these endpoints, accessible via the API Reference tab in the integration section of the Nango UI.
+Nango dynamically generates references for these endpoints, accessible via the Endpoints tab in the integration section of the Nango UI.
 Once integration scripts are enabled — whether templates or custom — you can utilize Nango’s unified API without needing detailed knowledge of the integration script internals.
 This abstraction simplifies API consumption, making it more accessible and manageable.

 Questions, problems, feedback?
 Please reach out in the Slack community.